 In essence, these activities are the creation of the organization’s strategy.

-Concepts like SMART objectives may be helpful at this stage.
+Concepts like SMART goals and objectives may be helpful at this stage.

 The third stage of this framework focuses on the implementation of strategy, which is considered to have two sub-stages.